Peteraymansalib/Peteraymansalib/README.md

 - 👋 Hi, I’m @Peteraymansalib
-- 👀 I’m interested in Software Testing
+- 👀 I’m interested in FrontEnd Developing
-- 🌱 I’m currently learning Automation testing
+- 🌱 I’m currently learning Javascript Frameworks
 - 💞️ I’m looking to collaborate on building a professional and qualified software applications
-- 📫 How to reach me on Facebook https://www.facebook.com/peteraymansalib & Linkedin https://www.linkedin.com/in/peter-ayman-111698167/
+- 📫 How to reach me on Linkedin https://www.linkedin.com/in/peter-ayman-111698167/

 <!---
 Peteraymansalib/Peteraymansalib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.